wpswings/track-orders-for-woocommerce/README.txt

 * Track order with three immersive templates
 * Quick order tracker button for customers
 * Show the icon for order status in the order table
-* Track orders using the unique order id only
+* Track orders using the unique order ID only
 * Third-party Live Shipment Tracking (FedEx)
 * Enable Live Map Package Tracking Using Google Map
 * Let customers & guests export orders in a CSV file